Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Amortized Analysis of Shortcut Maintenance

-The cost of deleting shortcuts is charged to the creation of those shortcuts, and can thus be ignored in an amortized analysis.
-Since we are using a lazy covering method, the amortized analysis focuses on the \emph{supporting potential shortcuts} defined as follows:
+At first glance it seems sensible to charge the cost of deleting a shortcut to the creation of the shortcut, and therefore only account for their creation in the amortized analysis.
+This does not quite work because shortcuts are \emph{shared} between many $(i,t)$ pairs and the cost of deleting a shortcut depends on how broadly it is shared.
+The amortized analysis for $\H$-shortcuts focusses on \emph{supporting potential shortcuts} defined as follows:

-\begin{definition} For an edge depth $i$ and an endpoint type $t$, let $u$ be a single-child $(i, t)$-node and $v$ be the $(i, t)$-child of $u$.
-Then the \emph{potential $(i, t)$-shortcuts} are the maximal shortcuts (with respect to the covering relation) that lie on the path $P_{uv}$.
-The \emph{supporting potential shortcuts} are the $\H$-shortcuts that support some potential shortcuts. \end{definition}
+\begin{definition} Let $u$ be a single-child $(i, t)$-node and $v$ be the $(i, t)$-child of $u$.
+Then the \emph{maximal potential $(i, t)$-shortcuts} are the maximal shortcuts with respect to the covering relation having both endpoints on the path $P_{uv}$.
+The \emph{supporting potential $(i,t)$-shortcuts} are the $\H$-shortcuts that support some maximal potential $(i,t)$-shortcut. \end{definition}

-Notice that the $\succeq$ definition of the potential shortcuts is in contrast to the actual $(i,t)$-shortcuts that are stored in the data structure, since the stored $(i, t)$-shortcuts are not required to be maximal.
-However, the set of all supporting potential shortcuts is a superset of the set of all stored shortcuts.